Frequently Asked Questions

 The Bellevue-Redmond corridor is home to major technology employers and a growing startup ecosystem.
 Approximately 43% of Bellevue's population is foreign-born, reflecting the area's strong demand for work visa services across multiple categories including H-1B, TN, O-1, L-1, PERM, and employment-based green cards.

-Client meetings are available by appointment at our Seattle office (701 Fifth Avenue, 42nd Floor - Office 4206, Seattle, WA 98104) and our Tukwila office (555 Andover Park West, Suite 200 - Office 255, Tukwila, WA 98188).
+Client meetings are available by appointment at our Bellevue office (11900 Northeast 1st Street, Bellevue, WA 98005), Seattle office (701 Fifth Avenue, 42nd Floor - Office 4206, Seattle, WA 98104), and Tukwila office (555 Andover Park West, Suite 200 - Office 255, Tukwila, WA 98188).
 All in-person meetings are by appointment only.

 Have a Specific Question?